simgrid/simgrid/examples/README.rst

           The following file is used in both C++ and Python.

   - **React to the end of actors:** You can attach callbacks to the end of actors.
-There is several ways of doing so, depending on whether you want to attach your callback to a given actor and on how you define the end of a given actor.
-User code probably want to react to the termination of an actor while some plugins want to react to the destruction (memory collection) of actors.
+There are several ways of doing so, depending on whether you want to attach your callback to a given actor and on how you define the end of a given actor.
+User code probably wants to react to the termination of an actor while some plugins want to react to the destruction (memory collection) of actors.